euyemura/myNotes/rails-tutorial/chapter-3-static-pages.md

 end
 ```

+First we test whether the pages can be reached correctly based on the helper methods.

+The `assert_response :success` is saying that we expect to get a :success, which is a representation of an HTTP  status code 200.

 This will fail.

 But now we can add a get request to our routes page, which will create the helper that is `static_pages_about_url`, this prefix is actually a helper I had no idea.